 - Maintain a regular and consistent send volume

 You must spread out your email sends to ensure that you send roughly the same volume every week or so.
 Don't try to send all your messages at once at the start of each month, for example.

-- You should set up sender authentication for your domain
+- You should still set up DKIM

 - You concentrate risk on yourself and can pay a high price for any mistakes

 When you are the only one using your sending IP, any mistakes you make will affect your sender reputation directly, without being diluted by the large volume of compliant messages being sent by a large pool of other users.